jetbrains-academy/sql-course/Lesson1/task7/task.md

 [animated gif showing the use of SQL in Google Sheets]

-Summarizing, SQL and other similar languages are everywhere, and for nearly every software engineer knowledge of SQL is a great plus.
-Even if you're an accountant, and you do not write code in your normal work, but need to process hundreds or thousands of records, chances are that with SQL you will do it faster.
+Summarizing, SQL and other similar languages are everywhere, and knowledge of SQL is a great plus for nearly every software engineer.
+If you're not a software engineer, and you do not write code in your normal work, but need to process hundreds or thousands of rows in tables, chances are that with SQL you will do it faster.